HermesFTC/Docs/docs/examples/follower.md

 Both types of followers have their benefits, which will eventually be discussed on a page of this guide.

-The following (haha) example uses `TimeFollower`, but it can be switched out for `DisplacementFollower` with no other changes to the `OpMode`.
+The following (haha) example uses `DisplacementFollower`, but it can be switched out for `TimeFollower` with no other changes to the `OpMode`.

 [All of the `TrajectoryBuilder` functions are documented here](http://rr.zharel.me/core/com.acmerobotics.roadrunner.trajectories/-trajectory-builder/index.html).